-Primary Industries and Regions SA (PIRSA) is a key economic development agency in the government of South Australia, with responsibility for the prosperity of the state’s primary industries and regions.
+Primary Industries and Regions SA (PIRSA) is a key economic development agency in the government of South Australia.

 PIRSA’s priorities are to:

 - Increase productivity of our primary industries and agribusinesses

 - Secure production through biosecurity, food safety standards and efficient and sustainable use of resources

 - Enable market access by working with primary industries to respond to evolving requirements of domestic and global markets and consumers

 - Grow regions by driving new economic opportunities and building and strengthening communities

 - Manage adverse events effectively and help primary industries and communities improve preparedness, resilience and recover well